Here are a few important facts about college education in Ontario today.

 College graduates succeed in such diverse fields as business, IT, paramedicine, tourism, advertising, biotechnology, 3D manufacturing, game development, the skilled trades, renewable energy, and much more.

 83 per cent of college graduates find employment within six months of graduation.

 More than 90 per cent of employers are satisfied or very satisfied with the graduates they hired.

-Some of our well-known alumni include Hockey Night in Canada host George Stroumboulopoulos, comedian and TV star Brent Butt, Guelph General Hospital president and CEO Marianne Walker, Academy Award-winning film director Paul Haggis, and celebrity chef Mark McEwan.
+Some of our well-known alumni include TV personality George Stroumboulopoulos, comedian and TV star Brent Butt, Guelph General Hospital president and CEO Marianne Walker, Academy Award-winning film director Paul Haggis, and celebrity chef Mark McEwan.